ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

   ```
   extends filetype
   ```
-  anywhere in a `*.snippets` file will load all snippets from `filetype.snippets` into the current snippets file.
+  anywhere in a `*.snippets` file will load all snippets from `filetype.snippets` into the snippets file containing `extends filetype`.
   As an example use case from `:help UltiSnips-basic-syntax`, you might use `extends c` inside a `cpp.snippets` file, since C++ could use many snippets from C.

 - The line `priority {N}`, where `N` is an integer number (e.g. `priority 5`), placed *anywhere* in `.snippets` file on its own line will set the priority of all snippets below that line to `N`.